Endoprostheticum - Short Stem Center in Mainz

 • Shaft: This part is anchored in the femur.

-• Head: Replaces the femoral head and forms the new articular surface.
+• Head: Replaces the femoral head and forms the new joint surface.

-• Joint socket: Is implanted in the pelvis and forms the counter surface to the prosthetic head.
+• Joint socket: It is implanted into the pelvis and forms the opposite surface to the prosthetic head.

 Differences between short-stem and long-stem prostheses